LinkedIn is one of — if not the — most effective social networks for selling.

 LinkedIn is a lead generation goldmine.
 There are several strategies for finding prospects.
 Let’s discuss each, ranked from most common to least.

-Thanks to LinkedIn’s vast user base, the ability to see mutual connections, and wide variety of filters, search is the most powerful and well-known way to identify potential customers.
+Thanks to LinkedIn’s vast user base, ability to see mutual connections, and wide variety of filters, search is the most powerful and well-known way to identify potential customers.

 If you have a free version, you can look for prospects with the following qualifiers: